-- 6) notification is given either: - a) other than for spraying in plantation forestry where notification must be given at least 24 hours and no more than 60 working days before spraying commences, every person taking water for potable supply within one kilometre downstream of the proposed discharge is notified no less than 24 hours and no more than two weeks prior to the proposed commencement of any spraying, and - b) every holder of a resource consent for the taking of water for water supply purposes downstream of the proposed discharge is notified at least seven days before the discharge, and
+- 6) notification is given either: - a) other than for spraying in plantation forestry where notification must be given at least 24 hours and no more than 60 working days before spraying commences, every person taking

-$^{^{41}}$ Refer to Appendix H.10.1 for measurement of wind speed requirements.
+20Refer to Appendix H.10.1 for measurement of wind speed requirements.

-42Refer to Appendix H.10.1 for measurement of wind speed requirements.
+21Refer to Appendix H.10.1 for measurement of wind speed requirements.